Vinay-Mallepalli/Vinay-Mallepalli/README.md

 # 👋 Hi, I’m Vinay Mallepalli

 ## 👨‍💻 About Me
-I'm a passionate software developer based in Bangalore, Karnataka.
+I'm a passionate software developer based in Bangalore.
 My interests span across coding, solving real-world problems, social service, traveling, and singing.
 I thrive on learning new technologies and applying them to create impactful solutions.

 ## 🚀 What I'm Working On
-- **Java Full Stack Development**: Currently expanding my skill set in Java and its related frameworks.
+- **Web Designing Projects**: Currently expanding my skill set in Web Development by Exploring new techniques and designs to create stunning web interfaces.
-- **Web Designing Projects**: Exploring new techniques and designs to create stunning web interfaces.
+- **Java Full Stack Development**: Have a strong foundation in Java and its related frameworks.

 ## 💼 Collaboration
 I'm always looking to collaborate on exciting Java and web designing projects.
 If you have an interesting project or idea, let's connect and build something amazing together!